18F/health-tracking-course/collections/_rubric/oo-high-1.md

 As you engage in your reading and viewing, **remember to make note of questions that you have about the material**.

-* TOC
-{:toc}

 {% capture body %}
 <p>
 Before you get started, two quick, hot takes.
 </p>
 <p>
 <b>Work with what you got</b>.
 If a lesson suggests you look at material from states, and you don't have it... <i>you do not need to go asking for it</i>.
 Instead, use it as an opportunity to reach out to your learning cohort, and see if anyone else has materials you might look at.
 The spirit of using authentic materials is to keep the learning authentic.
 You'll have plenty of time later to ask questions of your states and their vendors; for now, this learning is for you and your colleagues.
 </p>
 <p>
 <b>Leverage your colleagues</b>.
 You're doing this work in a cohort for many reasons.
 In part, it is to build community&mdash;you're engaged in learning together, and that's powerful.
 Many of these lessons will suggest "solo" work.
 You are, however, welcome to schedule time with a colleague to do that learning together if you like. <b>Yes, you can have "study buddies."</b> It might be easier to hold yourself (and each-other) accountable, it might make the learning more fun, and it will certainly help you get to know your colleagues better.
 So, don't be afraid to chat with each-other in whatever way makes sense as you're engaged in your learning.
 </p>
 {% endcapture %}
 {% include alert level="no-icon" heading="Two Quick Notes" body=body %}